 There may be times you need finance quickly or for a short period of time.
 You may be looking to buy and renovate a property before selling it; you may need to buy a new home before completing the sale of your current home; you may be planning to purchase at auction which often requires you to pay for the property within a few weeks.

-Bridging finance could be the solution where you can secure short-term money, usually secured against property you already own, but which can be secured against more than one property.
+Bridging finance could be the solution where you can secure short-term money, usually secured against property you already own, and which can also be secured against more than one property.

-Once the money is no longer required, you settle the loan, sometime by selling the property you bought or selling other property and sometimes by refinancing into a more traditional mortgage.
+Once the money is no longer required, you settle the loan, sometimes by selling the property you bought, selling other property or by refinancing into a more traditional mortgage.

 Whatever type of commercial finance you are looking for, it will be a bespoke solution based on your plan and experience so speak to a specialist as early as possible so you know what your options are.